 - Apply for Federal aid by completing the “Free Application for Federal Student Aid” (FAFSA).

-Eligibility Requirements for the Student Aid Program – Students Must:
+Eligibility Requirements for the Student Tutor Positions – Students Must:

 - Be U.S. citizen or possess authorization to work in the U.S. (for example: international